runningstream/hugograyscale/README.md

 ## Configuration and Content

+### Description

 The Hugo Grayscale theme is a one page theme designed to be the front page to your site.
 Its content is in sections with visual breaks between each.
-The content is contained in markdown files in the content folder, ordered by their `weight` parameter.
+The content is contained in markdown files in the `content/sections` directory, ordered by their `weight` parameter.
 The `exampleSite` directory is a good place to start.
 The page is designed to consist of, in order:

 * a navbar at top linking to the other sections, and other arbitrary links
 * an intro section presenting a header title and into text with background image